microsoft/EdgeML/tools/SeeDot/extendingCompiler.md

         groups = int(ctx.IntConst(8).getText())
         return AST.Convolution(expr1, expr2, stride, padding, dilation, groups)
 ```
 We explain the above builder method.
 Take a look at the addition to the grammar file in **STEP 1**.
-In a convolution node, the first two sub expressions signify the two inputs.
-Since they are subexpressions within our convolution expression, we must recurse down both of them one after the other. `ctx.expr(0)` refers to first subexpression, `ctx.expr(1)` refers to the second sub expressions.
+In a convolution node, the first two sub-expressions signify the two inputs.
+Since they are sub-expressions within our convolution expression, we must recurse down both of them one after the other. `ctx.expr(0)` refers to first sub-expression, `ctx.expr(1)` refers to the second sub-expression.
-After the first two subexpressions, we have 2 integers (0, 1) for the stride parameter, 4 integers (2, 3, 4, 5) for padding, 2 integers (6, 7) for dilation, and 1 integer (8) for groups. all of these numbers are read by the parser in the same order, and we extract the numbers thus.
-The `ctx.expr()`, `ctx.IntConst(i).getText()` etc. are pre generated from the parser in **STEP 2**.
-After extracting all parameters, we simply construct the convolution class and return.
+After the first two sub-expressions, we have 2 integers (0, 1) for the stride parameter, 4 integers (2, 3, 4, 5) for padding, 2 integers (6, 7) for dilation, and 1 integer (8) for groups.
+All of these numbers are read by the parser in the same order, and we extract the numbers.
+Thus the `ctx.expr()`, `ctx.IntConst(i).getText()` etc. are pre-generated from the parser in **STEP 2**.
+After extracting all parameters, we simply construct the `Convolution` class and return.

 3. Navigate to `SeeDot\seedot\compiler\ast\astVisitor.py`.
 The `ASTVisitor` class is inherited by the type checker, IR generator etc. In the `visit()` method, before the else branch, add the following:
 ``` python
     elif isinstance(node, AST.Convolution):